incognion/end/README.md

 1. Alumina is used in total hip and knee prostheses due to its inertness, good biocompatibility, and high wear resistance.
 2. In femoral heads, alumina sockets exhibit less wear and friction compared to other materials.
 3. Alumina has been tested in ankle joints, elbows, shoulders, wrists, fingers, and dental implants, showing superior performance to other materials.

+---

+**Use of Zirconia in Surgical Implants**

+While alumina exhibits outstanding bioactivity and wear resistance, it shows moderate flexural strength and toughness.
+To address this issue, ZrO2 is now commonly used in surgical implants.
+Zirconia is exceptionally inert in the physiological environment, providing a bio-ceramic advantage over alumina due to its higher fracture toughness, flexural strength, and lower Young's modulus.

+Zirconia is considered a promising material for prosthodontics, thanks to its high strength, hardness, excellent wear resistance, and corrosion resistance.
+However, the development of zirconia bio-ceramics faces uncertainty regarding long-term stability.

+Zirconia ceramics, used for surgical implants, come in two types: Teragonal Zirconia stabilized with yttria and Magnesium oxide-stabilized Zirconia.
+Both types are suitable for load-bearing hip replacements.
+A drawback is the reduction in strength over time in physiological fluid, wear properties, and potential radioactivity, as testing in simulated body fluid and animals has shown a slight decrease in fracture strength and toughness.

+In total joint replacement, the wear and friction wettability of Zirconia ceramics are similar to alumina.
+The only difference lies in their surface properties, with alumina ceramics having a better surface than zirconia.
+Wear resistance is evaluated through disc or ring-type tests, indicating that the wear rate of Zirconia/Zirconia coupling is 5000 times that of alumina-alumina coupling in terms of material flexibility and mechanical flexibility.

+Zirconia is considered radioactive due to better radiation alpha and gamma, making it suitable for funeral head prostheses.
+Gamma radiation is not a major concern; however, alpha radiation is used for intended surgical implants because of its high ionization capacity, which can destroy hard and soft tissue.
+Research is ongoing to check the long-term effects of gamma radiation/emission as an implant material.

+**Preparation of Tetragonal Stabilized Zirconia**

+Tetragonal stabilized zirconia powder as a bio-ceramic is produced using the sol-gel method, starting with a proper solution and stabilizing it in the tetragonal phase through digestion treatment with 5M NaOH, followed by heat treatment at 700°C (tetragonal stabilized zirconia).

+In brief, a 70% propanol solution of zirconium isopropoxide is slowly added drop-wise to a mixture of 135 ml of n-propanol and 8 ml of distilled H2O in a 500 ml round-bottom flask.
+The suspension is refluxed at 70°C for 12 hours, and the solid formed is dried in an electrical air oven at 105°C overnight.

+The hydrous zirconia obtained is ground, sieved, and used for the next procedure concerning various treatments in a basic medium.
+For digestion (cell repair) treatment in a basic medium, 6 g samples of hydrous zirconia are placed in round-bottom flasks and refluxed at 100°C for 9 hours in the presence of a 60 ml 5M NaOH solution.
+The obtained solids are filtered, washed, and dried in an oven at 105°C. After drying, some samples are treated with NaOH, heat-treated at 150°C for 2 hours, and then at 700°C for 3 hours in an electric furnace under an air atmosphere to obtain tetragonal stabilized zirconia.
+The structure of tetragonal stabilized zirconia is investigated by FTIR, XRD, and SEM.

+---